 Of course, this is far from a scientific study, but it’s still interesting.

-So, what were the top New Year’s resolutions for 2017?
+So, what were the top New Year’s resolutions?
 Twitter attempted to answer that question based on users’ tweets.
 Here are the results:

 - Diet, exercise and weight loss